Windsoft01/pptos-wiki/wiki/Wind_OS.md

 WindOS 6.0 “Lion”(Codename: Lion) was the sixth version, this version released on September 10th on discord.

+### WindOS 7.0

+WindOS 7.0 (Codename: ?????) was the seventh version, this version was in development.
 ### Version Support

 |                           |                               |